State of M&A Data Rooms — Q1 2026 Read the report →

 Who they are: Kima calls itself "the most active business angel in the world," backing ~100 new startups per year with €150k tickets.
 (Kima Ventures)

-They invest 2 startups per week, across sectors and geographies, but are deeply rooted in the French ecosystem and appear in almost every French "most active seed investors" ranking.
+They made 132 new investments in 2025 (maintaining 2-per-week pace), across sectors and geographies, and now have 1,550-plus portfolio companies and 21 unicorns.
+Deeply rooted in the French ecosystem and appear in almost every French "most active seed investors" ranking.
 (Kima Ventures)

 Stage & style: